 Anyway, another reason I liked Affleck’s casting is because he’s older.
 Picking a Batman who is in his 40’s, at the beginning of a new “cinematic universe” is quite brave.
 BvS was inspired in large part by Frank Miller’s classic comic-book series The Dark Knight Returns, but in that one both Batman and Superman are in their 50’s, because it’s near the ends of their careers, which have always been portrayed has having began around the same time.
 But this film is at the beginning of Superman’s career, and yet they have Batman already having been around for 20 years before Superman has gone public.
 I think that was a wise choice.

 First, there’s the fact that being 40 isn’t so “old” anymore.
 In Dark Knight Returns, Batman is 54, having been retired for 10 years.
 And much of the story revolves around him feeling his age, not being able to move as well as he used to.
-Well, back in the 80’s when I read, especially since I was just kid, the idea that Batman would have retired at 44 made sense, as that practically sounded ancient.
+Well, back in the 80’s when I read it, especially since I was just kid, the idea that Batman would have retired at 44 made sense to me, as that practically sounded ancient.
 Now that I am around Ben’s age myself, that doesn’t seem that way.

 Look, we have films like the Expendables, led by Sylvester Stallone in his mid-60’s, and filled with other action stars around the same age, and it’s not a parody or a satire.
 These guys kept themselves in shape.
 Wouldn’t a real-life Bruce Wayne, with all of his resources, be able to do the same?
-Even as age just catches up with you, as it does everyone, I suspect that Bruce Wayne would adapt his methods.
+Alfred would make sure Bruce was maintaining a healthy diet, getting enough sleep, taking whatever vitamins, supplements, and medicines that he would need.
+Even as age just catches up with you, as it does everyone, I suspect that Bruce Wayne would wisely adapt his crime-fighting methods.
 He’d rely more on gadgets and strategic planning to take out bad guys, saving the strenuous hand-to-hand combat for moments when it’s really necessary (such as in the warehouse scene).

 Seriously, I can’t get enough of this scene!